Damper: Australian Campfire Bread Recipe

 What is Damper?

 Damper is an Australian bread that is cooked over hot coals in a fire pit or stove.
 Traditionally this bread was made with wheat flour, water and sometimes milk.
-However, this is a very plain version of Damper that was made out of necessity by bushmen in remote Aussie locations.
+However, this was a very plain version of Damper that was made out of necessity by bushmen in remote Aussie locations.
 Nowadays campers expanded on this basic recipe to make a more palatable bread, by adding salt, spices, even dry fruits and chocolates.

 How to make Damper, an Aussie bush bread, baked over campfire coals